thycotic/privman-docs/platforms/macOS/mac-kexts.md

 [priority]: # (26)
 # macOS Extensions

-Introduced with Catalina and fully implemented with Big Sur, Apple announced the deprecation of kernel extensions and pushed for system extensions instead.
+Introduced with Catalina and fully implemented with Big Sur, Apple announced the deprecation of kernel extensions and replaced them with system extensions that leverage the Endpoint Security framework

 ## Kernel Extension (KEXT) vs. System Extension (SYSEX)